Nov 25, 2022

 There are several primary and secondary resistance mechanisms for EGFR-TKIs in EGFR-non small cell lung cancer treatment market.
 The primary resistance mechanisms include point mutations in exon 18, deletions or insertions in exon 19, insertions, duplications, point mutations in exon 20, and point mutation in exon 21 of the EGFR gene.
 The secondary resistance to EGFR-TKIs is majorly seen due to the emergence of T790M mutation, activation of alternative signaling pathways, bypassing downstream signaling pathways, and histological transformation.

-The basic strategies to overcome the intrinsic and acquired resistance mechanisms are quite complex.
+The basic strategies for overcoming the intrinsic and acquired resistance mechanisms are quite complex.
 With the advancements in precision medicine for advanced NSCLC treatment, various local and systemic treatment options have been expanded.
-They, in turn, need new clinical algorithms that note the cancerous cells’ resistance mechanism.
+These options, in turn, need new clinical algorithms that note the cancerous cells’ resistance mechanism.
 In general, combination therapies have been used to cope with the frequently emerging resistance.

 Apart from that, various customized treatment plans and regimens have been created for the patient based on molecular diagnosis and monitoring.
 The development and finding from ongoing clinical trials suggest that combination therapy using third-generation TKIs and antibodies in EGFR mutant NSCLC is promising for better survival outcomes.